auth0/docs/articles/quickstart/webapp/laravel/01-login.md

 If you load this callback URL now, you should be immediately redirected back to the homepage rather than getting a 404 error.
 This tells us that the route is setup and being handled.

 Now we need to add this URL to the **Allowed Callback URLs** field in the Application settings screen for the Application used with this app.
-Add the complete URL, like `https://myapp.com/auth0/callback`.
+This should be your Laravel app's `APP_URL` followed by `/auth0/callback`.
+If you're using one of our samples, this was already configured at the beginning of this tutorial.

 Lastly, we need to set up how users log in and out of our app.
 This is handled by redirecting users to Auth0 for the former and clearing out session data for the latter.
 Let's start by creating a generic route handling controller.
 In the console: